tdnguy16/Covid_lungs_Xray_detection/README.md

 Medical image analysis using machine learning has become an integral part of automated disease diagnosis.
 In this scenario, we are provided with a dataset of chest X-ray images categorized into two classes: COVID-19 and Normal.
 The goal is to develop models that can accurately classify the X-rays into the correct category.

 **Dataset Structure**
 • Train set: 1726 images
-• Test set:433 images
+• Test set: 433 images

 **Goal**
 Develop two machine learning models using a Decision Tree and Logistic Regression to classify X-ray images into COVID-19 and Normal categories.
 Select appropriate hyperparameters for the Decision Tree and ensure proper implementation of the Logistic Regression model.